 Lighthouse Keeper’s Dog Named Spot Rescued Mailboat in New England Snowstorm

-Owls Head lighthouse sits atop a large rocky cliff guiding ships as they enter Rockland Harbor in Maine.
-In the 1930’s, Keeper Augustus Hamor, of Owls Head Lighthouse, had a special dog named Spot.
-The intelligent springer-spaniel was taught by the keeper’s children to ring the fog bell by tugging on the rope to the bell with its teeth every time it heard a ship’s whistle.
+Owls Head Lighthouse sits atop a large rocky cliff guiding ships as they enter Rockland Harbor in Maine.
+In the 1930’s, Keeper Augustus Hamor of Owls Head Lighthouse had a special dog named Spot.
+The keeper’s children taught the intelligent springer-spaniel to ring the fog bell by tugging on the rope to the bell with its teeth every time it heard a ship’s whistle.
 The dog’s entire life seemed wrapped around the family at the lighthouse, the fog bell, and the ships that would pass by the lighthouse.
-Spot would spend the day watching for ships passing near the lighthouse, and then would ring the fog bell when they approached near the cliff to warn them of the impending danger.
-When the captain of the boat returned the fog signal, Spot would happily run down to the water and bark until the boat was out of earshot.
+Spot would spend the day watching for ships passing near the lighthouse and then would ring the fog bell when they approached the cliff to warn them of the impending danger.
+When the boat’s captain returned the fog signal, Spot would happily run down to the water and bark until the boat was out of earshot.

-One wintry stormy night a fierce blizzard pounded the Maine coast and covered it in a blanket of deep snow.
-Keeper Hamor stayed in the light tower but visibility was poor with near white out conditions from the storm.
+One wintry stormy night, a fierce blizzard pounded the Maine coast and covered it in a blanket of deep snow.
+Keeper Hamor stayed in the light tower, but visibility was poor, with near white-out conditions from the storm.
 As the following day wore on, fewer vessels passed by the lighthouse as most had already found shelter in the nearby harbors.
 The fog bell was buried in deep snowdrifts and remained silent as no one could access it in the storm.
-As nightfall approached, Keeper Hamor felt it safe enough to leave the tower to quickly join his family for a much-needed dinner.
+As nightfall approached, Keeper Hamor felt safe leaving the tower to join his family for a much-needed dinner quickly.

-As the Hamor’s were preparing to eat, the phone rang with a desperate call from Captain Ames’s wife who indicated her husband was over two hours late and asked if he had passed by the lighthouse.
+As the family prepared to eat, the phone rang with a desperate call from Captain Ames’s wife, who indicated her husband was over two hours late and asked if he had passed by the lighthouse.
 The dog recognized the woman’s voice and listened to her tone.
 Keeper Hamor replied he had not seen the mail boat.
 Knowing of Spot’s keen listening abilities, she asked the keeper if he could allow Spot outside in the blizzard to see if he could hear her husband’s whistle, which they gladly obliged.

-Spot disappeared in the blinding snow and went down over to the fog bell to listen for the boat’s whistle, he sniffed around but could not find the rope.
-He stayed around the bell buried in huge snowdrifts and returned back a half hour later, cold and tired.
-After warming by the fire, he grew restless, whining softly knowing something was wrong, as he had not heard the mail boat on schedule.
+Spot disappeared in the blinding snow and went down to the fog bell to listen for the boat’s whistle; he sniffed around but could not find the rope.
+He stayed around the bell buried in huge snowdrifts and returned a half hour later, cold and tired.
+He grew restless after warming by the fire, whining softly, knowing something was wrong, as he had not heard the mail boat on schedule.
 A few hours passed as Spot prepared to fall asleep.

-All of a sudden, Spot jumped up from his cozy warm corner as he heard the distant whistle of the lost Matinicus mail boat, which was caught in the storm trying to get home.
-He pawed at the door to be let out, which Keeper Hamor reluctantly opened to the storm, as Spot ran out into the drifts.
-Lunging over the snowdrifts, Spot again was unable to find the rope to ring the fog bell, so he ran to the edge of the cliff barking constantly as loud as he could.
-Keeper Hamor and his daughter Pauline got dressed and followed out to join Spot who was still barking by the edge of the cliff in the snowdrifts.
-They could hear the faint whistle of the mail boat as Spot continued to bark and yelp while the boat came nearer through the storm.
+Suddenly, Spot jumped up from his cozy warm corner as he heard the distant whistle of the lost Matinicus mail boat, caught in the storm trying to get home.
+He pawed at the door to be let out, which Keeper Hamor reluctantly opened to the storm as Spot ran out into the drifts.
+Lunging over the snowdrifts, Spot could not find the rope to ring the fog bell again, so he ran to the cliff’s edge, barking constantly as loud as he could.
+Keeper Hamor and his daughter Pauline dressed and followed out to join Spot, who was still barking by the cliff’s edge in the snowdrifts.
+They could hear the faint whistle of the mail boat as Spot continued to bark and yelp while the ship came nearer through the storm.
 Spot would continue to bark as the boat neared the cliff.
-Captain Ames on the mail boat, hearing Spot’s barking, gave three blasts of the whistle to signal back that he had heard the dog.
-Two hours later, Captain Ames’s wife called to thank the Hamor family, and especially Spot, in helping her husband reach the harbor home, averting what could have been a disastrous situation.
+Captain Ames on the mail boat, hearing Spot’s barking, gave three blasts of the whistle to signal that he had heard the dog.
+Two hours later, Captain Ames’s wife called to thank the Hamor family, and especially Spot, for helping her husband reach the harbor home, averting what could have been a disastrous situation.

 Exploring Owls Head Lighthouse and Nearby Rockland, in Maine